W E L C O M E !

 -

-05 | Bhashini's recent work as co-first author has been published in Nature Communications (Link).
-In this study, she was able to observe the effect of oxidative photocatalysis on membrane protein folding at single-molecule resolution.
+05 | Bhashini's recent work as a co-first author has been published in Nature Communications (Link).
+In this study, she observed the effects of oxidative photocatalysis on membrane protein folding at single-molecule resolution.
 Congratulations!

 -

 03 | Welcome, Shi Ho!
-We are excited to have you as our lab's Postdoc.
+We are excited to have you join us as our lab's new Postdoc.

 -

-02 | Duyoung's invited review paper has been published in Biochemical Society Transactions (Link), titled "Folding speeds of helical membrane proteins".
+02 | Duyoung's invited review article has been published in Biochemical Society Transactions (Link), titled "Folding speeds of helical membrane proteins".
 Congratulations!

 -

-02 | Seoyoon has received the best paper award for her outstanding work on "the speed limit of membrane protein folding" at the 2024 Graduate Symposium and Excellent Research Awards.
-Congrats!
+02 | Seoyoon received the Best Paper Award for her outstanding work on "the speed limit of membrane protein folding" at the 2024 Graduate Symposium and Excellent Research Awards.
+Congratulations!

 -

-01 | Eojin has received an outstanding poster award for his work on "protein oxidative damage" at the 4th Biological Physics Symposium of the Korean Physical Society.
-Congrats!
+01 | Eojin received an Outstanding Poster Award for his work on "protein oxidative damage" at the 4th Biological Physics Symposium of the Korean Physical Society.
+Congratulations!

 -

 01 | Our invited book chapters have been published in a volume of Methods in Enzymology (Link Link), titled "Magnetic Tweezers for the Study of Protein Structure and Function".
-The book chapters are authored by Seoyoon, Daehyo, and Duyoung, providing step-by-step procedures for our single-molecule tweezer approach to membrane protein structural dynamics .
+The chapters, authored by Seoyoon, Daehyo, and Duyoung, provide step-by-step protocols for our single-molecule tweezer approach to membrane protein structural dynamics.
 Congratulations!

 2023